Acurast/acurast-cli/README.md

 ### Commands

 - `deploy [options] [project]` - Deploy the current project to the Acurast platform.
+- `live [options] [project]` - Setup a "live-code-processor" and run your project on the processor in real time.
 - `init` - Create an acurast.json file and .env file.
 - `open` - Open the Acurast resources in your browser.
 - `help [command]` - Display help for command.